College of Graduate Studies

 - Does the PowerPoint slide enhance the presentation - is it clear, legible, and concise?

-Radford and Radford University Carilion graduate students interested in participating should complete the 3MT application online by February 24, 2021.
+Radford and Radford University Carilion students interested in participating should complete the Research Blitz application online by February 19, 2024.

 A three-minute audition video is a required part of the application.
 Audition videos will not be shown during the competition itself and are not part of the final judging process.
 For this reason, they can be taken with webcams or cell phones.
-Audition videos can be submitted with or separately from the 3MT application.
-Contestants are urged to submit their online application as soon as possible, even if their audition video is not ready.
-However, all application materials must be received by the College of Graduate Studies and Research by February 24, 2021.
+Audition videos must be submitted as a YouTube link as a part of the Highlander Research Blitz application form.
+All application materials, including the audition video, must be received by the College of Graduate Studies and Research by February 19, 2024.

-Consult the 3MT FAQ page for additional guidance on developing and submitting an audition video.
+Consult the Highlander Research Blitz FAQ page for additional guidance on developing and submitting an audition video.

 Selection of Finalists

-Applicants invited to participate in the competition as finalists will be notified by March 3, 2021.
-To be eligible for the First Place, Runner Up, and People's Choice awards, finalists must submit a final, polished version of their recorded presentation by March 17, 2021.
+Applicants invited to participate in the competition as finalists will be notified by March 4, 2024.
+To be eligible for the First Place, Runner-Up, and People's Choice awards, finalists must present a final, polished version of their presentation on April 3, 2024.

-The College of Graduate Studies and Research is committed to facilitating an inclusive event.
-If you are a person with a disability who anticipates needing accommodations to participate meaningfully in the competition, please contact the College of Graduate Studies and Research at firstname.lastname@example.org.
+The College of Graduate Studies and the Office of Undergraduate Research and Scholarship are committed to facilitating an inclusive event.
+If you are a person with a disability who anticipates needing accommodations to participate meaningfully in the competition, please contact the College of Graduate Studies at (540) 831-5752.

-If you have questions about the application process, please contact the College of Graduate Studies and Research at email@example.com.
+If you have questions about the application process, please contact the College of Graduate Studies at (540) 831-5752 or email@example.com.